zeroknots/slotmachine/README.md

 SlotMachine streamlines the testing process by performing the following steps:

-Transpiling any Solidity contract to Yul using solc --via-ir Injecting a Yul function into the file, responsible for logging Injecting the logging function call into all Yul functions that implement the keccak calculation for a mapping Compiling the Yul code into EVM bytecode
+- Transpiling any Solidity contract to Yul using solc --via-ir
+- Injecting a Yul function into the file, responsible for logging
+- Injecting the logging function call into all Yul functions that implement the keccak calculation for a mapping
+- Compiling the Yul code into EVM bytecode
-Attaching the SlotMachine contract to a predetermined address on the revm.
+- Attaching the SlotMachine contract to a predetermined address on the revm.

 By simply inheriting from SlotMachine, developers can effortlessly create test cases that flag hazardous or unexpected SSTORE operations.
 This powerful tool not only enhances the security of your contracts but also provides invaluable insights into potential vulnerabilities.

 ### Usage

-To ensure secure and efficient storage testing in your smart contracts, follow the steps below to effectively use SlotMachine:

-Inherit from the SlotMachine contract in your Foundry tests.
-Call super.setUp() to initiate SlotMachine.
-Whitelist any storage positions and offsets that should be ignored by SlotMachine.
-Deploy the target contract using deployContract(contractName).
-Here is an example of how to structure your test contract:

-### How to Use

 To ensure secure and efficient storage testing in your smart contracts, follow the steps below to effectively use SlotMachine: